 Each year children are placed in classes heterogeneously, mindful of a student's needs and staffing.
-A parent-input form is provided to include parental information regarding their child's academic/social needs.
+As you can imagine, this is a complex process, and many factors and data are considered in helping the team determine the best placement for your child.
+Classes are balanced to take into consideration related services such as resource room, ICT, speech, ENL, math/reading AIS, enrichment groups, social/emotional learning, cooperative partnerships, and so much more.
 Notification of your child's class assignment for the coming school year will be mailed to you in August.